Qumulo/docs/supermicro.md

 1. To confirm the operation, destroy all data on the USB drive, and image the drive click **OK**.

 ### Running the Field Verification Tool (FVT) and Installing Qumulo Core
-The Field Verification Tool (FVT) checks your Supermicro node, prepares it for Qumulo Core, and installs Qumulo Core.
+The Field Verification Tool (FVT) checks your node, prepares it for Qumulo Core, and installs Qumulo Core.

 **Caution:** The FVT erases all data from the node.
 You must back up any live data on the node before you run the FVT.